easytarget/PrintPy2040/microPython/README.md

 # Micropython code
 PrintPY is coded in micropython; and is intended to be uploaded by the user from a suitable IDE (tested with Thonny, but ViperIDE is also nice for more experienced developers).

-As with the Hardware I assume you can set up and connect to your device with MicroPython; if this is new to you I suggest you start with the XIAO setup guide from SeeedStudio, and use Thonny as an IDE.
+As with the Hardware I assume you can set up and connect to your device with MicroPython;
+* If this is new to you I suggest you start with the [XIAO2040 micropython guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-MicroPython/) from SeeedStudio, and use [**Thonny**](https://thonny.org/) as an IDE.

 # RRF config:
-You need to set the Comms port you are using on the Duet/RRF board correctly for the speed; 230400 baud by default.
+You need to set up the Comms port on your printer correctly; No CRC/checksum, 230400 baud.
 * For a Duet2 or 3 machine using the default (panelDue) uart interface yur `config.g` needs to include the following:
   `M575 P1 B230400 S0`
 * This can normally go after the USB port setting (*M575 P0 ....*) line, you can also send it from the console for testing.